Dart-Code/Website/_docs/settings.md

 ## dart.showMainCodeLens
 **Default:** `true`.
 <br />
-Whether to show CodeLens actions in the editor for quick running/debugging scripts with main functions.
+Whether to show CodeLens actions in the editor for quick running / debugging scripts with main functions.

 ## dart.showTestCodeLens
 **Default:** `true`.
 <br />
-Whether to show CodeLens actions in the editor for quick running/debugging tests.
+Whether to show CodeLens actions in the editor for quick running / debugging tests.

 ## dart.showTodos
 **Default:** `true`.